 12. A novel approach for the identification of critical nodes and transmission lines for mitigating voltage instability in power networks

 Akintunde Samson Alayande and Nnamdi Nwulu

-The book on mathematical modelling and engineering design coming out after the knowledge exchange output from the third Africalics Conference in Oran (Algeria) and other Africalics academies is very inspiring.
-It is excellent the first book has come out with myself having been engaged in the process and it can be very useful to stimulate quality research output to keep being produced to address the challenges in the African context and to fill a gap on this very important topic.
-I recommend strongly the book to be integrated in the curriculum of the African education system.
-It is a knowledge resource rich book that is timely and essential to promote the African knowledge universe.
+"This book on mathematical modelling and engineering design, which comes out after the knowledge exchange from the third AfricaLics Conference in Oran (Algeria), and other AfricaLics academies, is very inspiring.
+Having been engaged in the process, I know that the book will be very useful to stimulate quality research – the results of which will continue to address the challenges in the African context and to fill a gap on this very important topic.

 Dr Emmanuel Ojo; University of the Witwatersrand, Johannesburg, South Africa